oSoc19/engie-dataoverload-backend/README.md

 **_funfact.js_**  :

-  - avgRoomTemp : Returns the average room temperature from the room temperature table (ordered by day)
+  - `avgRoomTemp` Returns the average room temperature from the room temperature table (ordered by day)

-  - avgGasCons : Returns the average yearly gas consumption from the gas_cons_day table (ordered by day)
+  - `avgGasCons` Returns the average yearly gas consumption from the gas_cons_day table (ordered by day)

-  - avgWaterCons : Returns the average yearly water consumption from the water_cons_day table (ordered by day)
+  - `avgWaterCons` Returns the average yearly water consumption from the water_cons_day table (ordered by day)

-  - avgElecCons : Returns the average yearly electric consumption from the elec_cons_day table (ordered by day)
+  - `avgElecCons` Returns the average yearly electric consumption from the elec_cons_day table (ordered by day)

-  - avgElecInjec : Returns the average yearly electric injection from the elec_inje_day table (ordered by day)
+  - `avgElecInjec` Returns the average yearly electric injection from the elec_inje_day table (ordered by day)

-  - avgSolarProd : Returns the average yearly gas consumption from the solar_prod_day table (ordered by day)
+  - `avgSolarProd` Returns the average yearly gas consumption from the solar_prod_day table (ordered by day)

 **_solar.js_**  :